IAPCP/Decompiler-SoK/README.md

 ## [General Overview](./GeneralOverview)

 This section introduces the development, theories and principles of decompilation.
-We list some theses or books about decompilation.
+We list some theses and books about decompilation.

 ## [Compiler](./Compiler)